buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 {{xtabulate5 IM_pipe}}

+#### Spatial allocation and avoidance

+Related to pipe geometry an area or a volume for spatial allocation or avoidance may be defined as "IM_spatialZone" extension.
+Both spatialAllocation and spatialAvoidance are given as single metric value (in file length units).
+The allocation and avoidance geometry is interpreted according to the pipe geometry definition as a radius around the pipe path defined by start and end structure \<Center> coordinates and their **\<Invert>** elevation values .

 #### Circular pipes {#sec:mvd-circularpipes}

 The following illustation descibes the definition of a round pipe  The definition employs the element **\<Pipe>** and its child elements.